 Finally, we apply GLS or Generalised Least Squares to transform the original variables.
 Therefore, we use the variances and covariances of error terms to transform the variables in the original model to account for the correlations between the error terms of different equations.

 Another common application of GLS is to eliminate the problem of heteroscedasticity and autocorrelation where we transform the original variables using the weights determined by the nature of heteroscedasticity or autocorrelation.
 We referred to that application as the Weighted Least Squares.

 Here, we use the method of GLS to determine the nature of the relationship between error terms of different equations and transform the original variables.
-The estimation of this 3SLS model can be carried out using statistical software packages that can easily deal with complex computations.
+Additionally, the estimation of this 3SLS model can be carried out using statistical software packages that can easily deal with complex computations.